Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 TOP TIP: The nearest MRT station to the beautiful houses of Koon Seng Road is Eunos, around a 15 minute walk away.

-If you’d prefer not to walk for that long in the heat and humidity, take the MRT to either Lavender or Kallang stations and then take the 33 bus, which stops directly opposite Koon Seng Road.
+If you’d prefer not to walk for that long in the heat and humidity, take the MRT to either Lavender or Kallang stations, then take the 33 bus, which stops directly opposite Koon Seng Road.

 Afterwards, wander south along Joo Chiat Road, taking a detour to see the spectacular Sri Senpaga Vinayager Temple on Ceylon Road.